-Have you been wondering if you need to go back to school and get a degree in computer science or graphic design to be able to design your own website for your business?
-Did the web designer you’re about to hire for that project go to school for web design?
+Have you been wondering if you need to go back to school and get a degree in computer science or graphic design to be able to design websites for clients?

 It’s a common misconception that I see.
 But it’s just not true!

 Let me start out by saying that I’m a fan of college.
 Yes, I went.
 Yes, I learned a lot, made a lot of friends, and had a great time.
 But am I doing what I went to school for?
 NO.

 While I did go to school for a form of design, it was for commercial interior design.
 So I wasn’t exactly designing glamorous kitchens and master bathrooms, it was more like hospitals.
 I took probably one class on graphic design in college and none on building websites.

 Fun fact - I actually wasn’t allowed to even have a computer during my first year of school.
 We had to draft everything by hand!

 The connections I made and the experience I gained throughout college went way farther than the conceptual ideas I was taught.
 Those connections are what got me my first jobs out of school.